VrushankPatel/Maxine/docs/features.md

     - JSONified Logging : To Jsonify the logs, Logs console will show plain logs if turned off.
     - Prettify Logs : To pretify the JSONified logs (Works only if JSOnified logging is turned on).
     - Default heartbeat : To modify the default heartbeat timeout if the heartbeat is not bringing the timeout parameter from service.
     - Server selection strategy : To change the load balancer's server selection strategy.
-By default, it's Round robin but can be changed to consistent hashing or randezvouz hashing.
+By default, it's Round robin but can be changed to consistent hashing, rendezvous hashing, least connections, or random.
     - Status monitor : To turn on and off the status monitor.